karki011/CourseMaterial/cs/classes.markdown

 ## Classes

-Like variables and methods, classes have a few basic parts.
-In C#, classes have:
+Like variables and methods, classes have a few basic parts:

 * Modifiers: an optional list of keywords that give certain qualities to the class
 * Keyword `class`: required to define a class